OUR FOUNDATION

 "I know I'm supposed to praise God and grieve simultaneously — but HOW do I do that?"

-But the deeper issue is often not what it appears to be.
+— A.W.But the deeper issue is often not what it appears to be.
 Many Christians are not consciously framing their struggles as faith problems at all.
 They have simply learned to keep their inner life and their faith life in separate compartments, the way many of us were taught to function.
 Work is work.
 Church is church.
 Emotions are personal.
 And God, somewhere in the background, is presumably aware of all of it.
 The result is that people are trying to thrive in pieces, without a framework that holds everything together and shows them how faith actually connects to the daily experience of being human.

 That gap is not being filled at church, at home, or in the endless stream of Christian content online.
 Not because those spaces are failing, but because helping someone actually walk out their faith in practical, embodied, day-to-day ways requires something more than inspiration or instruction.
 It requires a framework.
 And for most Christians, that framework has not existed.

-This finding produced a new lens, covenantal well-being, and ultimately the Greatest Commandment Model™, organized around the relational structure of Luke 10:27-28: loving God with the whole person, loving yourself as an image-bearer, and loving others as an outward expression of that love received.
+The Greatest Commandment Modelâ„¢ grew out of Jen's graduate research in positive psychology and Christian formation.
+It introduces a lens we call covenantal wellbeing: a way of flourishing that is rooted in a personal, covenant relationship with God.
+The Model is organized around the relational structure of Luke 10:27-28: loving God with the whole person, loving yourself as an image-bearer, and loving others as an outward expression of that love received.

 WHO DEVELOPED IT